A schema, or your own database, becomes a hosted API.

 Everything you would otherwise wire by hand for a credible launch, shipped on day one.

 Start free.
-Scale when your API grows.
+Charge as your API grows.

 Free